Architecture Foundations

 Oakland Affordable Housing Study

-Interpretive Trail Center in the Northern California HIlls
+Trail Center in the Northern California Hills

 Various Studies for buildings related to Urban Design projects